-Commissions are fees paid to the originating broker.
-The originating broker is, in most cases, Peet & Cowan Financial Services Inc. (the "Manager"), an affiliated Company.
+Commissions are fees paid to the originating brokers and co-brokers.
+The originating broker or co-broker could be Peet & Cowan Financial Services Inc. (the "Manager"), an affiliated Company, or an external broker.

-During the year ended December 31, 2023, \$2,402,737 (2022 - \$1,801,902) in commissions were paid to the Manager and is included in fee and commission expense in the statement of income and comprehensive income.
+During the year ended December 31, 2024, \$2,899,786 (2023 - \$2,402,737) in commissions were paid to the Manager and is included in fee and commission expense in the statement of income and comprehensive income.